KBNLresearch/epubPolicyValidate/README.md

 ## Author
 Johan van der Knijff, KB/National Library of the Netherlands

+## Note

+Demo adapted from similar demo for PDF: <https://github.com/openpreserve/pdfPolicyValidate>.
+Repo still contains some leftover stuff from that, which will be gradually adapted / removed.

 ## Dependencies
 - *java* (version?)
 - *Epubcheck*  (3.0.1), get it from: <https://github.com/IDPF/epubcheck/releases/tag/v3.0.1>